clemsonciti/python-installation-on-palmetto/README.md

 In general,
-dependencies are *not* automatically installed when you manually build a pacakge.
+dependencies are *not* automatically installed when you manually build a package.
 Thus, you may need to ensure that the dependencies are available before attempting to build a package.